microsoft/vscode-wiki/How-to-Contribute.md

 **Note:** To install Code's dependencies as `root` (eg: Docker environments) make sure you use `--unsafe-perm` when invoking `./scripts/npm.sh`.

+### Cross-Compiling on/for Debian-Based Linux

+To build for a target architecture different than the host (e.g. using x64 to build for ARM), you'll need to do the following:

+**One-Time Setup**

+1. install prerequisites:

+  `sudo apt-get install qemu qemu-user-static debootstrap gcc-arm-linux-gnueabihf g++-arm-linux-gnueabihf`

+1. create a chroot/rootfs for the target architecture:

+  `sudo qemu-debootstrap --arch=armhf --variant=minbase xenial rootfs`

+1. install libx11-dev on the chroot/rootfs:

+  `sudo chroot rootfs apt-get install -y libx11-dev`

+**Build**

+1. point to the target toolchain on the build host:

+  `export CC=$(which arm-linux-gnueabihf-gcc)`

+  `export CXX="$(which arm-linux-gnueabihf-g++) -L$(pwd)/rootfs/usr/lib/arm-linux-gnueabihf/"`

+  *note the -L linker argument pointing to the absolute path of libx11 on the chroot/rootfs*

+1. install prerequisites for the target architecture:

+  `scripts/npm.sh install --arch=armhf`

+1. create a .deb file for easy installation on the target device:

+  `gulp vscode-linux-arm-build-deb`

 ### Packaging

 Code can be packaged for the following platforms: `win32 | darwin | linux-ia32 | linux-x64 | linux-arm`